roabyd/PureTechCodingChallenge/README.md

 # WeekdaysBetweenTwoDates
 This function will first check to see if there is a gap between the dates, and once this is confirmed, the number of weekdays between the two dates is calculated.
+This is achieved by iterating through each day in between the 2 supplied dates and checking if each day is a weekday or not.
+If a weekday is found, the count is increased and returned to the user once all of the dates have been checked.

 # BusinessDaysBetweenTwoDates (First overload taking a list of DateTime public holiday dates)